ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

 </pre>

 This tells Ninja to load conf/production.conf.
-It will also load conf/application.conf as usual, but values in conf/production.conf will overwrite possible values in application.conf.
+It will also load conf/application.conf as usual, but values in conf/production.conf will overwrite values in conf/application.conf.

 That way you can manage a production configuration separately from your project.
 You may want to do this for instance when your server secret should only